 - Don’t keep it out on the table throughout your entire meal.

 - Always use clean cutlery so the jam is not contaminated with bacteria.

-If you have homemade jam, a great way to ensure no bacteria gets in straight after cooking is to store in a sterilized jar.
-You can wash the jar in your dishwasher on a hot cycle, or follow the steps below:
+If you have homemade jam, a great way to ensure no bacteria gets in straight after cooking is to store it in a sterilized jar.
+You can wash the jar in your dishwasher on a hot cycle or follow the steps below:

 - Preheat your oven to 275°F (or 140°C)